RocketPy-Team/RocketPy/docs/user/environment/2-earth-models/topography.rst

 Visualize information
 ---------------------

-Now we can see the elevation that we have set, as well as other important attributes of our Environment object.
-We do that by running the :meth:`rocketpy.Environment.info` method:
+To check the elevation we have set, as well as other important attributes of our Environment object, we run the :meth:`rocketpy.Environment.info` method:

 .. jupyter-execute::